 Does the Plantronics Voyager 6200 UC sound good?

 Designed to be a versatile headset, the Plantronics Voyager 6200 UC earphones can “go beyond the office.”
 Back in my hometown, where the noise level of the local commuter train easily rivals that of an underground rave, the headset is okay.
-As we’ll get into further down, the active noise-cancelling tames low frequencies with ease but falters with sharper sounds, such as the human voice.
+As we’ll get into further down, the active noise-canceling tames low frequencies with ease but falters with sharper sounds, such as the human voice.
 Passive noise isolation, however, performs rather well, assuming that you take a couple of minutes to find the appropriately sized ear tips.

-With active noise cancelling on, the sound quality dramatically improves.
+With active noise canceling on, the sound quality dramatically improves.
 Though we could get lost in the thick of it, the gist is this: auditory masking is when our perception of sound is limited by other sounds.
 See, our brains only reserve so much bandwidth for auditory processing, so when we’re surrounded by noise, “unimportant” frequencies are filtered out.
 Thank evolution, because I’d much rather be able to hear a lion’s roar than a barista steaming milk.

 Lows, mids, and highs